The Curriculum of the Steiner School - Class 3

 If you want something color coded to the Montessori math materials, the Montessori Teaching Clock by Hello Wood is an excellent choice!

-For elapsed time, you could also have fun with The King, the Dragon, and the Witch by Jerome Corsi.
+For elapsed time, have fun with The King, the Dragon, and the Witch by Jerome Corsi.
 The king is cursed that something terrible (like his chair falling apart) will happen to him every day at four o'clock.
 Draw some clocks with hands.
 For each, how much time will it be until four o'clock?
 What is the terrible thing that will happen that day?

 The Calendar Project